Question: What expenses qualify for an education credit?

 Qualified tuition and related expenses do not include the following types of expenses:

-- Expenses related to any course of instruction or education involving sports, games or hobbies, or to any noncredit course (unless the course is part of the student's degree program or, in the case of the Lifetime Learning Credit, the student takes the course to improve job skills),
+- Expenses related to any course of instruction or education involving sports, games or hobbies, or to any noncredit course (unless the course or other education is part of the student's degree program or, in the case of the Lifetime Learning Credit, the student takes the course to acquire or improve job skills),

 - Student activity fees (unless required for enrollment or attendance),